iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > Good service.
 I would like a better or ore robust user interface.<br> :date: __2021-03-23 21:17:49__

 > Sometimes there are glitches like loss of volume ,or one day we couldn't connect at all but over all I like it.<br> :date: __2021-03-18 16:53:31__

-> The app is convenient but the doctor I had was rude, didn't really listen to my issues and kept interrupting me.<br> :date: __2021-03-11 02:42:13__